lipelopesoliveira/pyCOFBuilder/README.md

 ## COFs and Building Blocks nomenclature

-In order to ensure greater reproducibility as well as quickly and easily access to relevant information from the COFs, I've developed a simple nomenclature to name the structure.
+To ensure greater reproducibility as well as quick and easy access to relevant information from the COFs, I've developed a simple nomenclature to name the structure.
 Generally speaking, a COF can be described as

 ### `Building_Block_1`-`Building_Block_2`-`Net`-`Stacking`